wp-plugins/featured-post-type-widget/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
-= 1.7 =
-* compatible with WordPress version 3.0
-* updated license declaration

-= 1.6.3 =
-* removed the_ID() function as redundant
-* added category related span around widget title

-= 1.6.2.3 =
-* compatible with WordPress version 2.9.2
-* updated license declaration

-= 1.6.2.2 =
-* clarified the plugin's release under a GPL license

-= 1.6.2.1 =
-* compatibility check for 2.9.1 completed

-= 1.6.2 =
-* Total Posts to Display can now exceed the posts_per_page option value.

-= 1.6.1 =
-* Minor correction to variable structure to allow for multiple instances of the plugin with independent post counts

-= 1.6 =
-* added option to display the description for the (first) category choice as taken directly from the Categories panel under Posts in the Dashboard
-* wrapped Category Description in its own class: 'bnsfc-cat-desc'
-* corrected issue with checkboxes not displaying their state correctly
-* Updated the screenshot to show the most recent version of the options panel

-= 1.5.1 =
-* modified excerpt function name to make more unique to plugin

-= 1.5 =
-* added option to set the quantity of the first words of the post to display instead of the default excerpt.
-* modified description to reflect new functionality
-* slightly increased the size of option panel to better display controls

-= 1.4 =
-* added version control compared against $wp_version
-* added horizontal rule to option panel for clarity

-= 1.3 =
-* code cleanup and error trapping
-* added dynamic reference of maximum posts based on blog Settings | Reading "posts per page"

-= 1.2 =
-* code clean up
-* changed the_content(__('Read more ...')) to the_content() as a more "default" version

-= 1.1 =
-* added option for Post Titles only
-* added <div style="overflow-x: auto"> wrapper to allow for images wider than the widget area

 = 1.0 =
 * Initial Release.